robertnurnberg/cdblib/Readme.md

 A script that queries chessdb.cn for the PV of all positions in a file.

 positional arguments:
-  filename              PGN file if suffix is .pgn, o/w a text file with FENs
+  filename              PGN file if suffix is .pgn(.gz), o/w a file with FENs.

 options:
-  -h, --help            show this help message and exit --stable              pass "&stable=1" option to API (default: False) --san                 For PGN files, give PVs in short algebraic notation (SAN). (default: False) -c CONCURRENCY, --concurrency CONCURRENCY
+  -h, --help            show this help message and exit --stable              Pass "&stable=1" option to API. (default: False) --san                 For PGN files, give PVs in short algebraic notation (SAN). (default: False) -c CONCURRENCY, --concurrency CONCURRENCY
                         Maximum concurrency of requests to cdb. (default: 16)